 Top Nuggets Players to Watch vs. the Lakers - Western Conference Finals Game 2

-The Denver Nuggets (53-29) match up against the Los Angeles Lakers (43-39) at 8:30 PM ET on Thursday at Ball Arena.
-Jamal Murray of the Nuggets is a player to watch in this contest.
+Ball Arena is where the Denver Nuggets (53-29) and Los Angeles Lakers (43-39) will square off on Thursday at 8:30 PM ET.
+Jamal Murray and Anthony Davis are players to watch for the Nuggets and Lakers, respectively.

-In the article below, we'll give you all the info you need to know about who to look out for in this matchup, which you can watch on ESPN with a seven-day free trial to Fubo!
+In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup, which you can watch on ESPN with a seven-day free trial to Fubo!

 How to Watch Nuggets vs. Lakers